nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 Description storage table division

+    Store the block header data on the main chain and the complete block data of bifurcated chain and orphan chain

-   * main chain's storage
+- main chain storage

-A complete block consists of a block header and a transaction, and the block header is stored separately from the transaction.
+    Different chains are stored in different tables, with the table name suffix chainID A complete block consists of a block header and a transaction, which are stored separately from the transaction.
-    Block header: (in the block management module) Key(block's height)-value(block header hash) block-header-index
+    Block header :(placed in the block management module) Key (block height)-value(block head hash) block-header-index
-        Key(block headerhash)-value(complete block header) block-header
-    Trading: (put in the transaction management module)
+        Key (block head hash)-value(full block head) block-header Transaction :(put in the transaction management module)

-   * fork chain's storage
+- fork chain, orphan chain storage

-Cache each forked chain (starting height, starting hash, ending height, ending hash) in memory, and cache full forked chain data in the hard disk
+    All forked chain and orphan chain objects are cached in memory (only key information such as starting height, starting hash, ending height and ending hash are recorded), and the full amount of block data is cached in the hard disk.
+If the operation of switching and cleaning the forked chain is needed, the database can be read only once
-         There are different tables for the bifurcation chain collection of different chains.
-The table name is added with the chainID suffix.
-Each bifurcation chain object is as follows:
+    The bifurcated chain sets of different chains have different tables, the table name plus the suffix of chainID, and each bifurcated chain object is as follows:
-             Key (start block height + start block hash) - value (complete chains) fork chains Private chain chain;
-                 Private String id;
-                 Private String preChainId;
-                 Private BlockHeader startBlockHeader;
-                 Private BlockHeader endBlockHeader;
-                 Private List<BlockHeader> blockHeaderList;
-                 Private List<Block> blockList;
+        Key (block hash)-value(full block data) CachedBlock

 * process description